-Cursor: The cursor is correctly placed in the lower third of the screen at y = -0.5 cm, and ideally positioned in the center of the artery.
+Cursor: Correctly placed in the lower third of the screen at y = -0.5 cm.
+Ideally positioned in the center of the artery.

 Anatomical Landmark: The origin of the bulb is visible on the posterior wall and appears to be located at y = -0.2cm.
-Ideally, it should be placed a little lower (y = -0.5cm); however, the vertical screen placement is adequate for proper measurement of the common carotid artery.
+Ideally it should be placed a little lower (y = -0.5cm); however, the vertical screen placement is adequate for proper measurement of the common carotid artery.

 Posterior Wall: B5 is clear and distinct and may be easily identified from y = +1.0cm to y = -0.3cm.
 Below this region, from y = -0.3cm to y = -1.0cm, B5 is slightly visible, and with the aid of low monitor gain, identification of the interface may be made in this area as well.
 Although there isn't a characteristic dark band to the left of the boundary, B5 is adequately bright and distinct so that confident measurements may be made.
 B4 is clearly visible and, except for an apparent gap (located at y = -0.3cm), it is smooth and continuous.
 Confident measurements may be made of B4 from y = +1.0cm to y = -0.6cm.
+The echoes which appear within the media suggest that the sonographer's gain may have been relatively high.
+(Structure within the media is being picked up by the ultrasound system because of the higher gain.)